 About Tootsie Roll Industries, Inc.

-Neither taffy nor caramel, and certainly not nougat or chocolate, Tootsie Roll Industries has its success wrapped in brown-and-white waxed paper.
-As one of the country's largest candy companies, it makes and sells candies, including the vaguely chocolate-flavored Tootsie Roll, which has been produced with the same formula and name for 120 years.
-Tootsie Roll Industries also makes such well-known candies as Andes mints, Junior Mints, Charleston Chew, Mason Dots, and Sugar Daddy.
+Neither taffy nor caramel nor chocolate, Tootsie Roll Industries' success is wrapped in brown-and-white waxed paper.
+As one of the country's largest candy companies, it makes and sells the vaguely chocolate-flavored Tootsie Roll, which has been produced with the same formula and name for more than a century.
+The company also makes such well-known candies as Andes mints, Junior Mints, Charleston Chew, and Sugar Daddy.
 Its Charms and Tootsie Pops brands make the company one of the largest lollipop producers in the world.
-Ellen Gordon controls the company's voting power after the 2015 death of her husband, former chairman and CEO Melvin Gordon.
+Tootsie Roll Industries sells its candy directly and through brokers to thousands of retail customers across the US (although Walmart and Dollar Tree together account for a third of sales).

 7401 S CICERO AVE